 Another frequent question when we choose the cavesson for our horses is how to make the cavesson fit perfectly.
 Here we describe some advice about how to correctly adjust a cavesson in order to allow a comfortable and effective training.

-- Make sure the cavesson don’t twits, turn or does not rise to the eye
+- Make sure the cavesson don’t twits, turn or does not rise

 - Make sure there are 2 or 3 fingers under the noseband and he cheekbone